MeetingInHawaii/HWI-Source/README.md

 <p>Hawaii is a Quark based cryptocurrency with PoW, PoS, and long term support (LTS).
 Hawaiicoin uses the rock solid 9-hash algorithm Quark for Proof of Work and the Novacoin for Proof of Stake.</p>

-<p>Platinum is a chemical element with symbol Pt and atomic number 78.
-It is a dense, malleable, ductile, highly unreactive, precious, gray-white transition metal.</p>

 <p>Block time is 2 minutes.
 Difficulty Adjustment is 5 blocks.</p>

 <p>Currency Code: <b>HWI</b></p>